ricardorompar/hcp-terraform-demo-azure/README.md

 az ad sp create-for-rbac --role="Contributor" --scopes="/subscriptions/<SUBSCRIPTION_ID>"
 ```

-After running this command you'll get a response like the one below:
+After running this command you'll get a response with a payload like the one below:

 ```json
 {